About Notify NYC

 Notify NYC started as a pilot program in December of 2007 in four areas.
 It went citywide May 2009 as a

 means to communicate localized emergency information quickly to city residents.
 The City wanted a way to

-update New Yorkers quickly with official information after several incidents occurred in 2007, such
+update New Yorkers quickly and accurately with official information after several incidents occurred in 2007, such

 as: tornadoes, a steam pipe explosion, and crane collapses.
 Since its inception,

 Notify NYC has sent out thousands of notifications about local emergencies.